datsme01/rainbow-bridge-rebase-token-connector/README.md

     #[payable]
     pub fn deposit(&mut self, proof: Proof);

+    /// Relays the rebase event from Ethereum.
+    /// Uses prover to validate that proof is correct and relies on a canonical Ethereum chain.
+    /// Send `rebase` action to the token that is specified in the proof.
+    #[payable]
+    pub fn rebase(&mut self, token: AccountId, epoch: U128, totalSupply: Balance);

     /// A callback from BridgeToken contract deployed under this factory.
     /// Is called after tokens are burned there to create an receipt result `(amount, token_address, recipient_address)` for Ethereum to unlock the token. pub fn finish_withdraw(token_account: AccountId, amount: Balance, recipient: EvmAddress);